 People like me probably find the thrill in seeing their RSS feed full with new articles.
 Like a Christmas box of presents waiting to be open.
 And once you get yourself caught in this downward spiral, there is hardly any optimism for getting out.
 You simply want to consume more.

 And herein lies the problem, you see.
 When we take more than we can process there is this frustration that information is about to escape.
 This sounds weird (all right, I agree, it sounds borderline loony) but bear with me.
 That there is more information that we can take at a time is the reason why many of us are driven to up the consumption.
 Makes sense?

 It is like when you know that there are so many apples on the tree and you start eating faster just because you are being hit by this realization.

 Psychology mumbo jumbo, right?

-But anyway, what is outlined here is the discrepancy between how much you try to stuff in, and how much can be run through the brain.
+But anyway, what is outlined here is the discrepancy between how much you try to stuff in, and how much can be processed by your conscious and focused self.
 And with media arriving in thousand forms, it just gets bigger.

 How to effectively improve your information diet?

 I will sell you a magic pill at the end of this article and we are all set, OK?

 Wait, don’t close this tab, joking.
 I kinda wish it was that easy.

 First of all, you must come to understand why you want to improve your information intake, and this will shine light on the right approach.